What is a respiratory therapist?

 Employment projections

-According to the U.S. Bureau of Labor Statistics, employment for respiratory therapists is projected to grow by 14% through 2031.
-This growth is much faster than the average for all occupations and driven by various factors, including the increasing prevalence of respiratory diseases and the aging population.
+According to the U.S. Bureau of Labor Statistics, jobs for respiratory therapists are expected to grow by 14% through 2031, which is much faster than the average for all occupations.
+This growth is driven by the increasing need for respiratory care among the aging population, as well as ongoing improvements in treatments for chronic respiratory diseases.

 Respiratory therapist career tips